AI

 Mid-size companies tell me they have no leverage.
 Wrong.

 Use competition.
 Even without enterprise spend, you have options.
-Vendor negotiation research shows companies with strong vendor relationships were 40% more likely to secure favorable terms.
+The AI vendor landscape is consolidating - enterprises are spending more through fewer vendors.
 That means talking to multiple AI providers, getting competing proposals, and being willing to walk if terms do not work.
+The vendors who remain are fighting harder for market share.

 The AI market moves too fast for vendors to ignore viable customers.
 They need you as much as you need them.

 Structure pilot-to-production contracts.
 Start with a short initial term - one year maximum.
-AI procurement guidance recommends this given how rapidly the landscape changes.
+Given that the average enterprise scrapped 46% of AI pilots before they reached production in 2025, this flexibility is essential.
 Prove the value in a pilot, then negotiate production terms from a position of demonstrated ROI.

 This flips the leverage.
 Instead of “please give us a deal,” it becomes “we proved this works and have other options.”

 Bundle your requests.
 Do not negotiate pricing, then SLAs, then data rights separately.
-Successful negotiation strategies emphasize grouping related items together.
-You might accept slightly higher pricing in exchange for better exit terms and usage flexibility.
+Grouping related items together works better - you might accept slightly higher pricing in exchange for better exit terms and usage flexibility.
 Vendors can approve packages easier than line-item concessions.
+Remember: a $100,000 vendor quote translates to $140,000-$160,000 in actual Year 1 costs when hidden factors are included, so negotiate the full picture.

 Coalition buying.
 Know other mid-size companies evaluating the same AI vendor?
 Talk to them.
 Informal buying groups give you volume leverage without enterprise scale.
 Vendors often provide better terms to a group of smaller customers than those same customers would get individually.